 Our team of Nephrologists at RMI will be able to provide you with information on kidney transplantation.

 What kind of lifestyle changes do you need to make?

 The only other lifestyle change we encourage is for transplant patients not to be involved in contact sports.
 We recommend that you stay active, avoid smoking and alcohol, and stick to a healthy diet.

-9. What are the advantages of living donation?
+What are the advantages of living donation?

 There are three advantages to living donations versus getting a deceased donor kidney:

-- A kidney from a living donor is completely healthy.
+Getting a kidney from a spouse or relative is often quicker.
+A kidney from a living donor is completely healthy.
 They are known to work better and longer than deceased donor kidneys.

-11. How does living donation affect the donor?
+How does living donation affect the donor?

 Are there age limits or medical conditions that rule out organ transplantation?